 I have added a few pictures below of modern day site from a tour I did with friends back in 2015.
 Neither of them had been there before and I knew they would enjoy an interesting Maya history lesson from the official tour with Jan Brown.

 Although the site is not big like those on the mainland it is every bit as wondrous in a different way, especially with Jan telling the story.
 The 2,000 year old ruin sits on approximately 8 elevated acres and offers lots of ground level sight seeing.
 During a guided tour, you will learn the story behind the Maya culture being on Ambergris Caye,in Belize, Central America and Yucatan.
 Enjoy the unique experience of walking on ancient ground covered with pottery shards, seeing Maya remains and being able to respectfully hold Mayan artifacts.

 Note: Mosquitoes can definitely be a factor on this adventure.
 Be sure to ask how buggy it has been before you take the tour.
 My last time there was very buggy, we were aware of that going in and chose to do it anyways – no regrets.
 They gave us mosquito net hats palmetto swatters and Jan was lighting torches along the way to smoke them out.

 I have also gone there in very wet conditions with 6 friends.
-Thankfully Jan was willing take us in spite of oncoming weather warnings thanks to Belize Hydromet site – we loved every rainy and well waterproofed minute.
+Thankfully Jan was willing to take us in spite of oncoming weather warning thanks to Belize Hydromet site – we loved every rainy and well waterproofed minute.
 Click through for of great artifact pictures and Maya history.

 If you are looking for fun things to do on Ambergris Caye and want a few more opinions, click through to read other adventurers reviews on our small but super cool island ruins – Marco Gonzalez Maya Site.